adamrobles7/AI-Assistant-Project---DetailerDash/README.md

 ## Known Behaviors

-- "appoitment" typo in confirmation message is intentional per spec
 - Mock sign-in accepts any credentials
 - Time slots are randomly available (mock data)
 - No network calls (all local storage)